-If your child has not been offered a place at the School, the School will put your child's name on a waiting list.
+If your child has not been offered a place at the school, the school will put your child's name on a waiting list.
 Children are given a position on the waiting list according to the oversubscription criteria regardless of when the child's application was made or received.
-If pupil numbers subsequently fall below the School's published admission number, a place will be offered to the child at the top of the waiting list at that point except that priority is always given to looked after children, previously looked after children, and those children allocated a place at the School in accordance with Northumberland County Council's Fair Access Protocol.
-This means that a child who is on the waiting list will move down the list if another child subsequently applies for a place at the School and has greater priority under the oversubscription criteria or in accordance with Fair Access Protocol.
-The School will hold a waiting list for one term in that academic year ending on 31 December; no list will be held by the School after this date and new in-year applications will need to be submitted.
+Each added child will require the list to be ranked again in line with the published oversubscription criteria.
+If pupil numbers subsequently fall below the school's published admission number, a place will be offered to the child at the top of the waiting list at that point except that priority is always given to looked after children, previously looked after children, and those children allocated a place at the school in accordance with Northumberland County Council's Fair Access Protocol.

+This means that a child who is on the waiting list will move down the list if another child subsequently applies for a place at the school and has greater priority under the oversubscription criteria or in accordance with Fair Access Protocol.
+The school will hold a waiting list for one term in that academic year ending on 31 December; no list will be held by the school after this date and new in-year applications will need to be submitted.

-Parents have a statutory right of appeal if, following an application, the admission authority does not offer the child a place at the School.
-Parents will be given more information about how to appeal when they are informed of the decision not to offer their child a place
+Parents have a statutory right of appeal if, following an application, the admission authority does not offer the child a place at the school.
+Parents will be given more information about how to appeal when they are informed of the decision not to offer their child a place.

-Cheviot Learning Trust Prudhoe Community High School
+Cheviot Learning Trust

+Prudhoe Community High School

-The Trust is the admission authority for the School and is responsible for determining the School's admissions policy.
-The published admission number (PAN) for entry into Year 9 at the School is 200.
+Prudhoe Community High School is an academy and part of Cheviot Learning Trust, which is the admissions authority for the school and is responsible for determining the school's admissions policy.

+The published admission number (PAN) for entry into Year 9 at Prudhoe Community High School is 180.

-Where the School receives more applications than places available, places will be allocated in accordance with the criteria set out below.
+Where the school receives more applications than places available, places will be allocated in accordance with the criteria set out below.